eclipse-archived/kiso/README.md

 * Add BSP for CommonGateway
 * Cleanup modules to optimize UX for BCX
 * Improve documentation
-* Add build-possibilities with Makefiles & meson
+* Add build-possibilities with Makefiles